pdiomede/indexerscore/README.md

 **Live Dashboard:**
 🔗 [https://indexerscore.com](https://indexerscore.com)

-🧪 This dashboard is part of [**Graph Tools Pro**](https://graphtools.pro), a community-driven initiative to provide useful, independent analytics tools for the entire [Graph ecosystem](https://thegraph.com).
+🧪 This dashboard is part of [**Graph Tools Pro**](https://graphtools.pro), a community-driven initiative to provide useful, independent analytics tools for The Graph ecosystem.

 ---